-Our team consists of five subgroups in three locations
+Our team consists of seven subgroups in three locations

 Cells and most of their internal compartments are encapsulated by biological membranes.
 Proteins in the membrane control what enters and exits a cell.
 Transporters are thus located at key strategic positions and represent ideal control points.
 Our team has focused on identifying key transporters for soluble carbohydrates, nitrogenous compounds and signaling molecules and to study fundamental biological processes such as nutrient uptake from soil and the distribution of carbohydrates and other solutes throughout the organism.
 Our main focus is on plants, yet we also study transport processes in microorganisms and humans.